Defective airbags made by Takata have been linked to at least 23 deaths and over…

 According to research compiled over a 24 year period by the National Highway Transportation and Safety Administration or (NHTSA), December is the month with the highest number of traffic fatalities during the winter months.
 The deadliest time period peaks around Christmas and is followed by New Years’.
 This time period is second to only the July 4 holiday.

-8 Tips for Driving on Icy Roads
+8 Tips for Icy Road Driving

 If you’re taking a long road trip to visit family, it’s important that you know what to do.
 We’ve compiled the following tips for families who will hit the road to travel for the holiday season.